annotation/text-fabric/tf/docs/about/displaydesign.md

 ![unravel](../images/DisplayDesign/DisplayDesign.001.png)

-Unravelling is the core of the display algorithm in Text-Fabric.
+Unraveling is the core of the display algorithm in TF.
 When nodes violate the hierarchy, the algorithm *chunks* and *fragments* them and *stacks* the fragments into a tree.